NeonOstrich/Polling-and-Banking-Data-Analysis-in-Python/README.md

 ## Organization

 Within PyBank and PyPoll you will find the Python code for my analysis as well as an "analysis" and a "Resources" file.
 The "Resources" file contains the csv file that is analyzed, and the "analysis" file contains a text output of the analysis.

+PyBank offers an analysis of the budget data provided, which can be used to judge the companies performance over the period of time measured, and provide valuable insights to potential investors as well as organizational leadership.

+PyPoll provides an analysis of the election results for a town, which can be used to judge the comparative success of each candidate.
+This analysis can be a roadmap for voters and campaign contributors who are looking to maximize their impact as well as the candidates themselves.

 ## PyBank